Like What You've Seen So Far?

 5. Personal commitment to social change, alignment to the program’s values and likelihood of benefiting from the program.
 This can be in the form of reports from your referees and personal statements as well as your general track-record in social change.

-To be eligible for the Fellowship, you need to be a resident of Australia or New Zealand.
+To be eligible for the Fellowship, you need to be a citizen of Australia or New Zealand.

 Register My Interest